ErpNetDocs/winclient/step-by-step/purchase-order.md

 - <b>Store</b> - this is the store in which the goods will be credited.

-If the field is left blank, a store can be found for each item in the **Purchase Order Lines** panel.
+If the field is left blank, a store can be found for each item in the *Purchase order lines* panel.

 ![Purchase Order](pictures/purchaseorder2.png)